alignalghii/client-to-MW-search-API-with-demo-MTs/README.md

 The non-pedagogical, naked technical goal of the project is to provide an API client softwer to the [API:Search](https://www.mediawiki.org/wiki/API:Search) service of MediaWiki.

 Wikipedia has many interesting articles and other useful resources (e.g. images, videos) in the most various topics.
-The user can navigate simply reading the articles and jumping throught their links from article to article, or use the category labels, or read portal-like articles summarizing many fields of a broad topic.
+The user can navigate simply reading the articles and jumping through their links from article to article, or use the category labels, or read portal-like articles summarizing many fields of a broad topic.
 But besides all these link-based tools, there is also a search feature, mostly used by readers of Wikipedia.
-This feature is available not only for direct human use: Wikipedia also provides an API, capable of finding a listing various documents based on the searchphrase provivd by the user.
+This feature is available not only for direct human use: Wikipedia also provides an API, capable of finding a listing various documents based on the searchphrase provided by the user.

 The [API:Search](https://www.mediawiki.org/wiki/API:Search) site of MediaWiki describes the use of this API.
 At the URL address of the service, the searchphrase can be provided with the `&rsearch=` particle of a `GET` request.
 To experiment with the service interactively, here is the sandbox site for that: [API sandbox](https://en.wikipedia.org/wiki/Special:ApiSandbox#action=query&list=search&srsearch=Haskell&utf8=&format=json), exemplified here with searchphrase „*Haskell*”.